Word Around The Park

 Gut-Supporting Foods and Ingredients

-• Salmon oil: Provides omega-3 fatty acids that reduce inflammation throughout the digestive tract
+• Salmon oil: Provides omega-3 fatty acids that reduce inflammation throughout the digestive tract.

-• USDA-sourced organ meats: Nutrient-dense ingredients that provide naturally occurring proteins and fats to support healthy digestion and overall gut function
+• USDA-sourced organ meats: Nutrient-dense ingredients that provide naturally occurring proteins and fats to support healthy digestion and overall gut function.

-• Cranberries: Contain prebiotic fibers and antioxidants that promote healthy bacterial diversity
+• Cranberries: Contain prebiotic fibers and antioxidants that promote healthy bacterial diversity.

-• Flaxseed: A fiber-rich source of omega fatty acids that supports both digestion and coat health
+• Flaxseed: A fiber-rich source of omega fatty acids that supports both digestion and coat health.

-• Ginger root and turmeric: Natural anti-inflammatory ingredients that soothe the digestive tract
+• Ginger root and turmeric: Natural anti-inflammatory ingredients that soothe the digestive tract.

 Ingredients That Can Disrupt Gut Health

-• Corn syrup and artificial sweeteners: May feed harmful bacteria while providing little benefit to beneficial microbes; may result in loose stools
+• Corn syrup and artificial sweeteners: May feed harmful bacteria while providing little benefit to beneficial microbes; may result in loose stools.

-• Artificial colors and flavors: Synthetic additives that may irritate the gut lining and interfere with natural digestive processes
+• Artificial colors and flavors: Synthetic additives that may irritate the gut lining and interfere with natural digestive processes.

 Check your current food's ingredient list against these two categories.
 The closer your food aligns with the gut-supporting list while avoiding the disruptors, the better foundation you're providing for your dog's microbiome.
-Even quality probiotic supplements work better when they're not fighting against inflammatory ingredients in the daily diet.

 Prebiotics, Probiotics, and Postbiotics Explained

-Think of your dog's gut as a microbial ecosystem that thrives on three unique ingredients: prebiotics, probiotics, and postbiotics.
-While most dog companions have heard of probiotics, understanding how all three work together is the key to supporting canine digestive health.
-Each plays a distinct role in supporting the dog microbiome, and missing any piece means you're missing out on the full story.
+Think of your dog's gut as a microbial ecosystem that thrives on three distinct inputs: prebiotics, probiotics, and postbiotics.
+Most dog companions have heard of probiotics, but understanding how all three work together is the key to supporting canine digestive health.

 Prebiotics: The Food Source